CyberCosmos24/SpaceBot/README.md

 - Hawk: `Took care of errors and a developer`

 # Support/Creating your own instance
 Out of respect of the developers please do not create your own instance of Space.
+There is no copyright nor licence for this code.
 If you have any questions regrading Space or any features you would to see added join the support guild below or add my discord.
 - https://discord.gg/KUybC7tBA2
 - Cosmos#2424